YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 }
 ```

-For more information, please also visit the page on <a class="hover.underline" href="/get-started/custom-components">custom components</a>
+For more information, please also visit the page on <a class="hover:underline" href="/get-started/custom-components">custom components</a>

 ---

-### Breakpoints API
+## Breakpoints API

 The `screen()` function returns values from the breakpoint map provided a variant is passed in as a parameter. `screens()` function returns the entire map.

-For more information on which variants are available, visit <a class="hover.underline" href="/get-started/breakpoints">breakpoints</a>.
+For more information on which variants are available, visit <a class="hover:underline" href="/get-started/breakpoints">breakpoints</a>.

 ```bash
 screen()